fkie-cad/FACT_core/README.md

 It's principally possible to install FACT on any Linux distribution, but the installer is limited to

+- stable:
-- Debian 12 (stable)
+    - Debian 12/13
-- Ubuntu 22.04/24.04 (stable)
+    - Ubuntu 22.04/24.04/26.04
-- Linux Mint 21/22 (stable)
+    - Derivatives should also work (e.g. Linux Mint)
+- experimental:
-- Kali (experimental)
+    - Kali

 Installation on older distributions (e.g. Debian 11 "Bullseye" or Ubuntu 20.04 "Focal") may still work, but is not considered stable, since these distributions have reached their end of life.

-FACT requires Python 3.10–3.12 (should be the default in all supported distributions)
+FACT requires Python 3.10–3.14 (should be the default in all supported distributions)

 The setup process is mostly automated and wrapped in a single script.
 Some features can be selected specifically though.